top of page

 Finding the right therapist can feel daunting, but it’s an important step.
 I aim to offer a calm, supportive space where you feel safe, heard, and genuinely understood.

-I’m a level 4 qualified, Trauma-Informed Counsellor and a registered member of the BACP, with professional training grounded in person-centred therapy.
+I’m a level 4 qualified counsellor and a registered member of the BACP, with professional training grounded in person-centred therapy.
 You can learn more about my background and qualifications here.
 I bring this knowledge into our work together, while always keeping your individual experiences at the heart of the process.

 No two people are the same, so I tailor each session to your needs and goals.
 Whether you're dealing with a specific issue or just trying to make sense of how you’re feeling, we’ll work together at a pace that feels right for you.